Prime Rate

 1. Chase Sapphire Preferred – Best Overall Travel Card

-Rewards: 2X on travel and dining, 1X everything else
+Rewards: 2X points on travel and dining, 1X everything else

 Sign-up Bonus: 60,000 points after $4,000 spend